masaccio/picow_day_clock/README.md

 ## Planned work

-* Test the TXB0108 is able to drive all 7 LCDs.
-It seems to have quite weak drivers so likely needs replacing
 * Add a USB port and connect through to the Pico's USB with the correct isolation
 * Improve the handling of errors:
-  * Once the watchdog reboots, the watchdog icon permanently displays
+  * Once the watchdog reboots, the watchdog icon permanently displays or displays for N hours
   * Provide feedback from within the Wi-Fi and NTP modules so that timeouts are clearer
 * Build the prototype into a more final layout that is more compact
 * Build an enclosure.
 I plan to create two shallow wooden boxes, put some brass between them and encase the LCD screens in class domes